getml/getml.com/src/docs/feature_engineering/feature_engineering.md

 ```sql
 COUNT the number of `transactions` in the last X `days`
 ```
-As we iterate through different values for the threshold `X`, we are forced to repeat the same operations on the same data over and over again.
+As we iterate through different values for the threshold $X$, we are forced to repeat the same operations on the same data over and over again.
 Tasks like this bring traditional database engines to their knees.

 The core idea of getML's Multirel algorithm is to minimize redundancies through `incremental updates`.
 To allow for incremental updates and maximal efficiency, we developed a database engine from scratch in C++.
 When we evaluate a feature like: